jerry-eldridge/pywarp/README.txt

 README.txt

-This is a library to warp an image.
+This is a Python 2.7 library to warp an image.

 If warp.dll (aka warp.pyd) and warp.lib aren't created, then create one with warp.sln in the ./src folder.
 Then read helper.bat and